 (Please excuse the blue dog toy in the background!)

-The chemisette is entirely hand-stitched – I do enjoy the quiet, meditative nature of straight-forward hand stitching!
+The chemisette is entirely hand-stitched – I do enjoy the quiet, meditative nature of straight-forward pain relief hand stitching!

 I haven’t worn it yet as I haven’t finished fixing up the skirt of the blue 1790s dress.
 I’ll do that after Christmas.
 After I get my new stays made.
 Then I’ll photograph the ensemble.